 FP calibrations using multiple type standards and various additional regression models used to refine the FP calibration coefficients.

-In addition to DPPMCA, the software displays acquired or processed spectra.
-Up to 8 can be compared.
+In addition to DPPMCA, the XRS-FP2 software can display acquired or processed spectra.
+Up to 8 spectra can be compared.
 KLM markers are available for peak identification and various annotation tools are available for adding text and lines to the display.
 It is not necessary to use DPPMCA program if the XRS-FP2 software is setup to acquire spectra directly from the Amptek DPP hardward (e.g., DP5).

 |User manuals, tutorials and demos included in software||Easy, accessible help|